Appointments: (732) 235-8353

 - Inflammatory Bowel Disease

-- Trans anal Endoscopic Microsurgery (TEM) was introduced by Dr. Rezac to NJ over 6 years ago.
+- Trans anal Endoscopic Microsurgery (TEM) was introduced by Dr. Rezac to NJ several years ago.
 This technology offers a minimally invasive approach to a variety of diseases of the rectum including early rectal cancers, polyps and complex fistulae.
 This technology can avoids major surgery and the need for colostomy.

 - Stapled Transanal Rectal Resection (STARR) procedure is offered as a minimally invasive approach to specific pelvic floor diseases that cause constipation.